Automatic Segmentation and Location Learning of Neonatal Cerebral Ventricles in 3D Ultrasound Data Combining CNN and CPPN: Discussion

 From a clinical point of view, the important question is whether these architectures enable the identification of a dilated ventricle and the monitoring of CVS dilation.
 The average volumes of normal and dilated ventricles in our database (Table.\ref{tab:dataset}) were respectively $2.7 \pm 0.8 $ cm$^3$ and $9.1 \pm 1.5 $ cm$^3$.
 The $\Delta V_a$ committed by the U-net and the V-net being less than $0.5$ cm$^3$ whether the ventricles are dilated or not, it can be concluded that these networks are capable of identifying a dilated ventricle unequivocally.
 Moreover, the segmentations of the dilated ventricles by the CNNs being at the level of a human observer, these networks would be able to follow the evolution of a ventricular dilation as precisely as a paediatrician performing manual segmentations.\\

-The segmentation times (Table.\ref{tab:Unet_vs_Vnet_seg_time}) shows that the U-net was faster than the V-net at segmenting the CVS by a factor of $3$ with a Nvidia Tesla V100 GPU and by a factor of $2$ with a Nvidia 1080 TI GPU, while the V-net has fewer parameters than the U-net.
+The segmentation times (Table.\ref{tab:Unet_vs_Vnet_seg_time}) show that the FCN architectures are hundreds of times faster than the non-FCN architecture.
+This result is explained by the fact that FCNs are built to segment an entire image at each inference while the network proposed by \citet{moeskops2016automatic} can only segment one pixel.
+Therefore, it takes hundreds more inferences to non-FCN architectures to segment an entire image.
+Table.\ref{tab:Unet_vs_Vnet_seg_time} also reveals that the U-net was faster than the V-net at segmenting the CVS by a factor of $3$ with a Nvidia Tesla V100 GPU and by a factor of $2$ with a Nvidia 1080 TI GPU, while the V-net has fewer parameters than the U-net.
 This result can mainly be explained by the fact that the complete segmentation of a volume with a 3D network required an overlap between input batches to limit edge effects (along $z$ axis in our case).
 Thus, the segmentation of one volume required the U-net to segment 320 images and the V-net to segment 1088 images.
 Both architectures were able to segment the CVS in a clinical time of a few seconds using Tesla V100 GPU and 1080 TI GPU.
 Nevertheless, compared to the V-net, the U-net has the advantage to enable the realization of segmentations in a reasonable time ($70.4 \pm 0.2$ s) with hardware having limited memory resources (Nvidia Quadro M1000M) which are therefore less expensive.\\

-According to these results, unless one wishes to segment normal ventricles accurately, the U-net is more suitable than the V-net for a clinical use.
+According to these results, FCN architectures should chosen over non-FCN architectures for this application.
+In addition, unless one wishes to segment normal ventricles accurately, the U-net is more suitable than the V-net for a clinical use.
 The U-net enables to follow ventricular dilation as accurately as a human observer performing manual segmentation.
 In addition, it enables automatic segmentations in a clinical time with GPUS which have few memory resources.
+D'après ses résultat